vuejs/vue-router/docs/pipeline/hooks.md

 ### Returning Promise in Hooks

-When you return a Promise in a transition hook, `transition.next` will be called for you when the Primise resolves.
+When you return a Promise in a transition hook, `transition.next` will be called for you when the Promise resolves.
 If the Promise is rejected during validation phase, it will call `transition.abort`; if it is rejected during activation phase, it will call `transition.next`.

 For validation hooks (`canActivate` and `canDeactivate`), if the Promise's resolved value is falsy, it will also abort the transition.